 How do you inspire action when it comes to ending sexual misconduct?
 It’s a question I’ve been pondering a lot lately.

-Last month, #WeRideTogether’s Out of Bounds—a four-part series that explores the victim experience—was shortlisted for two of the highest honors in social activism: The Webby Awards, hailed as the “Internet’s highest honor” by The New York Times, and The Shorty Awards, honoring the most innovative work in digital and social media by brands, agencies, and organizations.
+Last month, #WeRideTogether’s Out of Bounds—a four-part series that explores the victim experience—was recognized by three of the highest honors in social activism.
+It won a Telly Award, honoring excellence in video and television and a Shorty Award, honoring the most innovative work in digital and social media by brands, agencies, and organizations; and was nominated for a Webby Award, hailed as the “Internet’s highest honor” by The New York Times.

-Being nominated for these awards is a big deal.
+Being recognized by these organizations is a big deal.
+The Telly Awards receive over 13,000 entries globally.
 Previous winners of the Shorty Awards include Malala Yousafzai, Trevor Noah, Michelle Obama, Conan O’Brien, Lady Gaga, and brands such as MTV Entertainment Studios & Paramount, HBO, Meta, Airbnb, Honda, UNICEF, and PepsiCo.

 Amazing, right?
 We’re incredibly honored to be included among that group.